 - You can have pre-made snacks set out on the table so everyone has something to munch on while you get your party started.
 Remember to buy your friend’s favorite snacks so she knows that this night is all about her!

 - Having a bachelorette party at home can be cozy, comfortable, and the perfect way to keep your friend safe.
-Try throwing a lingerie shower with all of her closest friends.
+Try throwing a lingerie shower or host a spa day with all of her closest friends.
 You can either have each guest bring an outfit or choose them yourself in advance.

 - If you don’t think your friend is quite ready for a big night out on the town with all of her friends, opt for an at-home party instead.
 It’s much more relaxing and you can make sure that everyone has fun without worrying too much about safety.
 Home parties also have more scope for personalization so you can get super creative with it!

 If you’re planning a bachelorette party at home or anywhere else, it’s important to make sure the location is properly decorated.

 - You can find cute decorations like large plastic martini glasses, glittery signs with fun phrases, delicious-looking food displayed in beautiful arrangements, and more.
 There are lots of different ways you can decorate for your bachelorette party, and it all depends on what you think your friend would like.